5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(Legacy)/README.md

 ## macOS Monterey
 With the release of macOS Monterey, Apple dropped the Plugin-Type check, so that the `X86PlatformPlugin` is loaded by default.
 For Haswell and newer this is great, since you no longer need `SSDT-PLUG` to enable Plugin-Type `1`.
 But for Ivy Bridge and older, you now need to select Plugin-Type `0`.
 If you've previously generated an `SSDT-PM` with ssdtPRGen, it's already configured to use Plugin-Type `0`, so ACPI CPU Power Management is still working.
 For macOS Ventura, it's a different story…

-## Re-enabling ACPI Power Management in macOS Ventura
+## Re-enabling ACPI Power Management in macOS 13 and newer
 When Apple released macOS Ventura, they removed the actual `ACPI_SMC_PlatformPlugin` *binary* from the `ACPI_SMC_PlatformPlugin.kext` itself (previously located under S/L/E/IOPlatformPluginFamily.kext/Contents/PlugIns/ACPI_SMC_PlatformPlugin.kext/Contents/MacOS/), rendering `SSDT-PM` generated for Plugin-Type 0 useless since it cannot utilize a plugin which is longer present.
 Instead, the `X86PlaformPlugin` is loaded by default.
 Therefore, CPU Power Management doesn't work correctly on legacy Intel CPUs out of the box (no turbo states, incorrect LFM frequency, higher average clock).
 Additionally, the AppleIntelCPUPowerManagement kexts that handle ACPI CPU Power Management were removed from macOS 13 as well.

 So when switching to macOS Ventura, you either have to: